-^{}Value does not include safety factor.
+Value does not include safety factor.
 SWWP recommends safety factor of 1.5.

-Two - AIR 30 Turbine Assembly
+Two - AIR Turbine Assembly

-Your AIR 30 is delivered partially assembled.
+Your AIR wind turbine is delivered partially assembled.
 Assembly requires mounting the blades on the blade hub, securing the hub to the turbine body and installing the nosecone on the blade hub.
-The necessary hex key (Allen) wrenches are furnished with AIR 30.
+The necessary hex key (Allen) wrenches are furnished with your AIR wind turbine.